gwing33/loudr/README.md

 ### Key Features
-- Dynamically Collect Application Users
+- Dynamically Collect Application Users and Tags/Groups
+- Dynamic fields for a user should also be doable.
+(Thank you schemaless DB)
+- Scrape Social networks for user accounts.
 - Send Notifications to:
     - Individual Users
     - Group of Users